MicrosoftDocs/defender-docs/defender-xdr/managed-detection-and-response-xdr.md

 The following section describes how an incident handled by our experts is updated in Sentinel as it progresses through the investigation journey:

 1. An incident being investigated by our experts has the **Status** listed as _Active_ and the **Owner** listed as _Defender Experts_.
 1. An incident that our experts have confirmed as a _True Positive_ has a managed response posted in Microsoft Defender XDR, and a **Tag** _Awaiting Customer Action_ and the **Owner** is listed as _Customer_.
-You need to act on the incident based on using the provided managed response.
+You need to act on the incident based on using the provided managed response in the Defender portal.
+1. An incident that our experts have confirmed as a _True Positive_, with all remediation actions taken by Defender Experts, has the incident's Status updated to _Resolved_ and the **Owner** is listed as _Customer_.
+You can review the actions completed on the incident using the provided managed response in the Defender portal.
 1. Once our experts have concluded their investigation and closed an incident as _False Positive_ or _Informational_, _Expected Activity_, the incident's **Status** is updated to _Resolved_, the **Owner** is updated to _Unassigned_, and a **Reason for closing** is provided.

 :::image type="content" source="/defender/media/xdr/microsoft-sentinel-incidents.png" alt-text="Screenshot of Microsoft Sentinel incidents." lightbox="/defender/media/xdr/microsoft-sentinel-incidents.png":::